dustingeorge32/farmerFridgeTextAnalysis/README.md

 I built this application using Jupyter Notebook so the best installation steps are here: https://docs.anaconda.com/anaconda/install/index.html

-I also used the individual package to run anaconda https://www.anaconda.com/products/individual
+I also used the individual package to run Anaconda https://www.anaconda.com/products/individual

-Once anaconda is up and running you can open the file directly through the browser (automatically opens when running Anaconda).
+Once Anaconda is up and running you can open the file directly through the browser (automatically opens when running Anaconda).
 I use Chrome personally.
 You can access your OS's file storage and get to the Text Analysis file.
 Open it up and a new Jupyter Notebook tab opens.
 Next, for Mac users you can use the keyboard shortcut Shift + Enter to run a cell or you can click into a cell (Blue highlight to indicate you are in a cell) and use the navigation to run (Cell --> Run Cells).
-Make sure you run the cells in order.
+Make sure you run the cells in order because if you do not unexpected errors arise since variable declarations may not have been done properly.